MMIS-2024@ACM MM 2024: Multi-rater Medical Image Segmentation for Radiotherapy Planning in Nasopharyngeal Carcinoma and Glioblastoma

 Task 1: Three MRI sequences (T1, T2, and T1-Contrast) are given and different sequences of one sample are rigid-registered to a common subject space.
 For each sample, four senior radiologists from different locations (with experiences of around 5-10 years) individually annotated the GTV of Nasopharyngeal Carcinoma.
 We divide the 170 subjects into separate training, validation, and testing sets (i.e., 100, 20, and 50 subjects, respectively)

-To access the datasets, please do the registration first.
+To access the datasets of task 1, please do the registration first.

 Agenda